Kolyma Tales: Background

-Stories

-The complete set of Kolyma Tales is based on two areas: personal experiences and fictional accounts of stories heard.

-The stories are based around the life of the prisoners (political or professional) in the camp and their relations with the authorities.
-We find accounts of prisoners who have become totally dispassionate, insane under the barbaric conditions, unemotionally murderous and suicidal.

-Though he wrote about imprisonment under the Stalinist regime, Shalamov made only one mention of Joseph Stalin in the book, a brief comment on a large portrait of Stalin in an administrator's office.

-The book is divided into the five parts: Kolyma Tales, The Left Bank, The Virtuoso Shovelman, Essays on the Criminal World and Resurrection of the Larch.

 Publication

 The original manuscript of Kolyma Tales was taken to the United States in 1966.
 Individual tales were published in the New Review between 1970 and 1976.
 The Russian version appeared in print only in 1978 by Overseas Publications Interchange Ltd in London.
 They could only be printed with a note claiming that they were being published without the author's consent in order to protect Shalamov.
 In 1980 John Glad had Kolyma Tales published from his own translations, which featured a selection of the stories.
 The follow-up book, Graphite, offers further stories from Kolyma Tales.

 The book first appeared in the Soviet Union in 1989 and it was bought in bulk by queues of Soviet citizens.

 In 2018, the first part of the first complete English edition of the book containing the first three sets of stories was published by the New York Review of Books with translation by Donald Rayfield.
 The three remaining sets of stories were published in 2020.